Audrey Wollen: Sad Girl Theory

 Wollen's Sad Girl Theory began as a research project that looked at the cultural trope of the suicidal woman.
 Sad Girl Theory articulates that the suffering woman is a political agent whose refusal to make amends with her sadness and suffering is an act of revolt.
 Thus, Sad Girl Theory proposes routine female sadness and bodily stress as a general state of social/political opposition.
-Sad Girl Theory is based on the notion that a women’s sadness and its saturation on the body might be an active, autonomous, and articulate form of resistance.
+Sad Girl Theory is based on the notion that a women's sadness and its saturation on the body might be an active, autonomous, and articulate form of resistance.
 Sad Girl Theory can be considered an academic response to the liberal and neoliberal feminist ideal that views women as the makers of their own success.

 Sad Girl Theory provided inspiration for artist and writer Johanna Hedva's Sick Woman Theory, a project focused on chronic illness as an embodied form of political protest.
-Hedva claims, in response to Wollen's work, that she "was mainly concerned with the question of what happens to the sad girl who is poor, queer, and/or not white when, if, she grows up."
+Hedva claims, in response to Wollen's work, that they were "mainly concerned with the question of what happens to the sad girl who is poor, queer, and/or not white when, if, she grows up."